Download your Free Guide

 It explores the inner workings of animal agriculture and the increasingly concerning methods they have adopted to keep up with demand.
 In a world so fueled by demand, the supply chain is at breaking point, and it’s no wonder the animals are treated as poorly as they are.

-The film's takeaway message is that we can change the demand by changing our diets and voting with our wallets.
+The film's takeaway message is that we can change the demand by changing our diets, food choices, and voting with our wallets.
 The farmers themselves said they would welcome and advocate for this.

 There are no seasons in the American supermarket.
 Now there are tomatoes all year round, grown halfway around the world, picked when it was green, and ripened with ethylene gas.

-Earthlings is the film that came before Dominion.
-Released in 2005 and narrated by Joaquin Phoenix, it's a distressing and eye-opening look into all aspects of the abuses performed against animals across the globe from animal agriculture, clothing, entertainment, scientific research, and even the mistreatment at the heart of the pet industry.
+Earthlings is a must-watch film that came before Dominion.
+Released in 2005 and narrated by Joaquin Phoenix, it's a distressing and eye-opening look into all aspects of the abuses performed against animals across the globe from animal cultivation, clothing, entertainment, scientific research, and even the mistreatment at the heart of the pet industry.

 It does this with a poetic and harrowing script, shocking and arresting visuals, and a creeping soundtrack provided by vegan musician Moby.